 Harvestable rights - dams

-Landholders can collect a proportion of the rainfall run-off from their property in one or more dams on non-permanent minor streams, hillsides and gullies without a water licence, water supply work approval, or water use approval.
+Landholders can collect a proportion of the rainfall run-off from their property in one or more dams on non-permanent, mapped minor streams, or unmapped streams, without a water licence, water supply work approval or water use approval.

 The proportion of rainfall run-off you can capture under your harvestable right depends on where your land is located: